-· Get connected with others.
+Get connected with others.

 Improving health and wellbeing is a task for all of us, as individuals and as organisations.
-You can share with others in lots of ways, for example using our LinkedIn group (if you're a provider) or follow us on Twitter.
+You can share with others in lots of ways, for example using our LinkedIn group (if you're a provider) or our Twitter feed.
 All of our events include opportunities to get to know other people in the city.